Navigator Overtime

 What Happens When You Get Employees' Overtime Classification Wrong?

-There are major consequences, including liability for back wages – and sometimes, double, triple or even quadruple back wages.
+There are major consequences if you get your employees' overtime classifications wrong, including liability for back wages – and sometimes, double, triple or even quadruple back wages.

 Make the classification call with Navigator Overtime